L-Tren/Project-1-Group-2/README.md

 The housing price has, in general, presented increasing trend for 6 of the capital cities with Perth and Darwin presenting a declining trend.
 The dynamic changes of housing price in Melbourne and Hobart are also worth noting.
 In combination with the movements of net migration in these two cities, it seems that more people may have moved from Melbourne to Hobart, which in turn may have caused the increased housing price in Hobart and decreased housing price in Melbourne.
 The charts also suggest that Perth and Darwin are most affordable cities to own a residential property.

-#### Correlation between Migration and the Property Prices Index in each State/Territory
+#### Is there any correlation between overseas migration and property prices?

 Until now, we have analysed the variables independently and which states and capitals have presented the highest and lowest impacts.